-Escambia County Supervisor of Elections David H. Stafford announced today that sample ballots for the August 28 Primary Election are being mailed to Escambia County voters.
-The sample ballot includes a ballot image, the voter’s polling location and information on the three ways to vote: early, vote-by-mail, and on Election Day.
+Supervisor of Elections David H. Stafford announced today that sample ballots for the March 17 Presidential Preference Primary Election are being mailed to Escambia County voters.
+The sample ballot, in both English and Spanish, includes a ballot image, the voter’s polling location and information on the three ways to vote: early, vote-by-mail, and on Election Day.
 A sample ballot is also available at EscambiaVotes.com.

 Voters have three different ways to cast their ballot:

-• By Mail: Voters may vote by mail using a vote-by-mail ballot, which can be requested through the online form at EscambiaVotes.com, or by contacting the Supervisor of Elections by mail, phone (850) 595-3900, e-mail, or fax (850) 595-3914.
-Requests must include the voter’s date of birth and the address, and must be received no later than Wednesday, August 22.
-Voted ballots must be received in the Elections Office no later than 7:00 p.m. on Election Day and may not be returned to a polling location.
-Vote-by-mail voters may track the status of their ballot at EscambiaVotes.com by clicking Track My Ballot.
+By Mail: Voters may vote by mail using a vote-by-mail ballot, which can be requested through the online form at EscambiaVotes.com, or by contacting the Supervisor of Elections by mail, phone (850) 595-3900, e-mail (email@example.com), or fax (850) 595-3914.
+Requests must include the voter’s date of birth and the address, and must be received no later than Saturday, March 7.
+Voted ballots must be received in the Elections Office no later than 7 p.m. on Election Day and may not be returned to a polling location on Election Day.
+Voters may now drop-off a vote-by-mail ballot during Early Voting hours at any of the nine area locations.

-Early voting will be held at the following locations and times:
+Early Voting: Early voting will be available Saturday, March 7 through Saturday, March 14 at the following locations and times:

-• At Your Precinct: The third option for voters is to cast a paper ballot at their precinct on Election Day, August 28.
+At Your Precinct: The third option for voters is to cast a paper ballot at their precinct on Election Day, Tuesday, March 17.
 Polls will be open from 7:00 a.m. until 7:00 p.m.
-An ExpressVote ballot marking device is also available at each polling place and early voting site for persons with disabilities.